KevinJMcGarry/terraform-eks-demo/README.md

 ## Use Case

 This is a demo project to showcase the ease of using terraform to spin up an EKS cluster and run a simple webapp.
 The cluster has multiple tiers of worker nodes (on-demand and spot instances) running in private subnets.
-The webapp is fronted by an ALB Ingress Controller.
+The Hello-World webapp is fronted by an ALB Ingress Controller.

 ## Requirements
 - python3.7 or greater, awscli, terraform 0.12.x, kubernetes cli 1.14, must be installed and located in your PATH.